salve-/RLdatabase/ReadMe.txt

    index.html, the map will be the first to crash even if it's not related to that problem.

-3) Event contents seem mixed up/ events plotted on wrong locations on map/ contents missing:
+4) Event contents seem mixed up/ events plotted on wrong locations on map/ contents missing:
  - Check the OUTPUT folder!
 Maybe something went wrong with the event calculation.
 In this case you should find event folders that contain less than 6 files (4 images, .xml, .json).
 This should not happen since the waveformCompare-code removes incomplete folders right away.
 But if the code is interrupted, this might happen.
    SOLUTION: Delete these event-folders and recalculate the events!

-4) Server complains about flask --> does not start at all:
- - Install the following Python(-flask) packages:
-  - Python 2.7
-  - Flask
-  - Flask-Cache
-  - Obspy in a recent version

-  e.g. on a UNIX system with pip:

-  $ pip install flask flask-cache
-  $ pip install obspy

 Limitations: